Nabilafairuzr/Traffic-Classifier/README.md

 # Traffic-Classifier

-This project builds a Convolutional Neural Network (CNN) model using TensorFlow to classify **Traffic signs** into 43 unique classes based on image input.
+This project builds a Convolutional Neural Network (CNN) model using TensorFlow to classify **Traffic signs**.

 ## 🚀 Project Overview